nineisten/TicketMint/PROPOSAL.md

-# TicketMint Proposal and Roadmap for Incubator Funding
+# TicketMint Proposal and Roadmap

 ## Executive Summary
 TicketMint is a revolutionary ticketing platform built on the QUBIC blockchain, leveraging Useful Proof of Work (UPoW) to deliver secure, transparent, and collectible NFT-based event tickets.
 Users can create events, mint tickets as NFTs using QUBIC tokens or bank cards, transfer tickets securely, and verify single-use tickets at events via QR/NFC scanning.
 Smart contracts ensure automated revenue sharing for event organizers and TicketMint token holders, while anti-scalping controls maintain fair pricing.
 With a $500,000 seed investment, TicketMint aims to develop and launch a scalable platform, targeting the $20 billion global ticketing market with a blockchain-driven solution that eliminates fraud, enhances fan engagement, and creates new revenue streams.